kjh311/syd-website/NOTES.md

 /contact form should connect to contact@temple (only goes to site admin or specific name, might have to ask Anna)

-fix mobile logo animation, wrong place.
-Tree instead of pomagranet

 MUST HAVES:

-check on different browsers / devices

-home slider seems different sizes on other people computers, part of text is cut off

-people sign up to newsletters through /subscriptions

-menu animates to a X on click

-go through entire site on smallest phone

-check load times while throttling at 3G

 Sub cloud building pictures for new pictures